Wade Hampton High School: Career and Technology Classes

+Three web design courses are offered at Wade Hampton High.
+Fundamentals of Web Design, Advanced Fundamentals of Web Design, and Fundamentals of Web Design Honors.

 Athletics

 The 1968 football team finished with a 10–1 record and met the Greenwood High School Emeralds for the first South Carolina state 4A championship, resulting in a loss.
 The Sandlappers defeated the North Carolina team 21–7.
 The boys basketball team won state championships in 1970, 1972 and 2011.
 The boys cross-county team won state championships in 1999, 2000, 2001, 2002, and 2003.

+Success in State and National Organizations

+Wade Hampton High School's Student Council has held many positions in state and regional/national organizations.
+Including holding the State Presidency in the South Carolina Association of Student Councils (SCASC) in 2011-2012 and 2019-2020, hosting the South Carolina State Student Council Convention in 2012.
+The school also held the presidency of the Southern Association of Student Councils (SASC) in 2013 and 2025, hosting the SASC Conference in both years.